concordion/concordion-extensions-demo/README.md

 ### JUnit output
 The tests should pass successfully, though the console output for the ScreenshotDemo and ExceptionTranslatorDemo tests will show failures and exceptions with the message:

 > <-- Note: This test has been marked as EXPECTED_TO_FAIL

 These tests deliberately contains failures in order to demonstrate features.
-They uses Concordion's `@ExpectedToFail` annotation to keep the JUnit passing (you'd normally only use this when you have a partially implemented feature).
+They use Concordion's `@ExpectedToFail` annotation to keep the JUnit passing (you'd normally only use this when you have a partially implemented feature).

 ### Concordion output
-The output folder should contain 4 specifications:
+The output folder should contain the following 4 specifications.

 #### ExtensionsDemo.html
 This contains links to the following specifications.